envoy/Engineering/Principles.md

 It’s important to write it down so we can achieve & perpetuate it.
 We do this by using it as the basis for:
 * Hiring.
 Job descriptions & bands, crafting of our interview process.
 * Individual growth & feedback.
 Job bands & discussions about opportunities.
-* Goals, KPIs, projects, ceremonies, and time allocation.
+* Team growth & improvement.
+Goals, KPIs, and associated projects, ceremonies, and time allocation.

 Tactically, it can & maybe should cover:
 * Best attributes & behaviors.
 E.g., we geek about new technologies and generally, learning things